Agency Structure and Organization

 - Provides general State Board office management functions, including budgeting, purchasing and mailroom services.

-- Provides integration services for student, financial, and HR/payroll systems to external agencies.
+- Provides data integration services to external agencies.

 - Provides centralized reporting services for college information to state and federal agencies.